xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Foxx/api_foxx_development_disable.md

 @RESTDESCRIPTION
 Puts the service at the given mount path into production mode.

-When running ArangoDB in a cluster with multiple coordinators this will replace the service on all other coordinators with the version on this coordinator.
+When running AvocadoDB in a cluster with multiple coordinators this will replace the service on all other coordinators with the version on this coordinator.